-Changes to Planning Fees – 9 June 2025
+Changes to Planning Fees – 1 April 2026

-This week, Planning fees increased nationally.
+Today Planning fees increased nationally.
 To reflect these changes, we have updated our Fees Charter.
+All planning applications received from today onwards will be charged the new fees.

 Please refer to planning validation guidelines for information about what to include as part of your submission.